AdvaithMenon/Dyte-IDE/README.md

 # Deployed

-The app has been deployed at https://advaithmenon/github.io/dyte-ide/.
+The app has been deployed at https://advaithmenon/github.io/dyte-ide/ Currently only supports HTML and CSS.

 # Create React App